This is how it feels when I ask you to use gender-neutral language, and you ignore me

 Gender-neutral language may seem like an inconsequential thing, but to those of us outside the gender binary, it’s not.
 It’s a lifeline.

 When someone ignores a request for gender-neutral language, it’s telling me that my identity doesn’t exist after all.
 It’s like using a trans person’s deadname (the name they were given at birth, but no longer use) or misgendering them despite constant corrections.
-I’ve never met anyone who’s gender variant who thinks others should automatically know — but we do expect others to try when we ask them to.
+I’ve never met anyone who’s gender variant who thinks others should automatically know—but we do expect others to try when we ask them to.
 So when someone doesn’t honor that request, it invalidates our identities.
+It means that someone in a more privileged position gets to write my narrative.

 No one gets to decide your gender but you.

-It’s a common phrase that history is written by the victors.
+It’s a common phrase, “history is written by the victors.”
 History is full of the victors, the privileged, telling the stories.
 It buries the pain and existence of marginalized communities.
 And in having my request for gender-neutral language ignored, a cisgender person is erasing my narrative and replacing it with their own.

 Other people with other invisible identities don’t feel like they can speak up when you ignore this request.